When you walk in a wooded setting, you’ll see lots of organic matter on the ground.

 If you are in an area where harmful nematodes are known to exist, there are likely to be Gasamid or Mesostigmata soil mites, which are predatory.

 The problem is you will also see other types such as Oribatid and Prostigmata, which are generalized feeders consuming both negative flora and fauna.

-They are extremely and importantly beneficial to the soil, the environment, and all living things.
+They are extremely and importantly beneficial to the soil in the decomposition process, the environment, and all living things.

-Soil mites break down animal and plant residue and consume bacteria and fungi in the soil.
+These mites in the soil break down animal and plant residue and consume bacteria and fungi in the soil.